 We get it, lighting is expensive.
 But what’s the point going through the trouble and expense of building a refugium, only to render it incapable of growing macro because you cheaped out on the lighting?
 When finances are limiting (as they are for most of us!) one should really have a good idea of what their lighting needs will be and what meeting them will cost.
 If you find that the cost of the lighting you’ll need for the refugium you want is too prohibitive, you’ll simply have to go with a smaller refugium.

-Different algae prefer different light spectra.
+Different photosynthetic organisms prefer different refugium lighting spectra.
 This is because they naturally occur at different water depths.
 Of all visible light spectra, blue light penetrates water most deeply.
+The highly beneficial, carotenoid-rich photoheterotrophic microbes in PNS Probio™ are specially adapted to harvest blue light deep within poorly lit pools of organic rubbish (pieces of dead algae, snail feces, etc.).
 Red algae are frequently outcompeted by greens in the brightly lit shallows.
-Thus, in their retreat to deeper, subtidal habitats, they have adapted to mainly harvest and utilize blue light.
-A nice bright actinic is therefore sufficient for growing reds.
+Thus, in their retreat to deeper, subtidal habitats, they have adapted to mainly harvest and utilize moderate levels of blue light (a nice bright actinic is therefore sufficient for growing reds).
 Greens will appreciate “full-spectrum” light, particularly that which has peaks in both the blueish and reddish spectral regions.
 When culturing a combination of reds and greens, opt for full-spectrum lighting.